Atlantic Indoor Association Hall of Honor

 “For the past numerous seasons I have grown to get to know Kevin and a warm, giving and hard working man.
 I have had the utmost confidence in him in the numerous roles he has taken on throughout the various seasons.
 You can always depend on him to have shows ready to go and if something needs attention, he is the first in line to volunteer.
 AIA will miss his energy and dedication and wishes him all the best as he moves into the next part of his life!”

 Bob is a longtime AIA, WGI, BOA, and DCI Judge.
-He is currently the Education Director for AIA and also for DCI Europe.
-He has 40 years of teaching experience in Drum Corps, Marching Bands, and Winter Color Guard.
+At the time of his induction, Bob was the Education Director for AIA and also for DCI Europe.
+He has over 40 years of teaching experience in Drum Corps, Marching Bands, and Winter Color Guard.
 He designed the current scoring system for Drum Corp Europe which is currently being used in 16 countries.
-Bob has most recently been instrumental in re-energizing the color guard judges training program here in AIA.
-Bob has put a tremendous amount of effort over the past few years to individually work with judges on their specific training plans and provide feedback so that the units in AIA get the best adjudication possible.
+Bob was instrumental in re-energizing the color guard judges training program here in AIA.
+Bob put a tremendous amount of effort to individually work with judges on their specific training plans and provide feedback so that the units in AIA received the best adjudication possible.

 Jason Derting writes: